Saurabh-8585/MERN-E-Commerce-Backend/README.md

+## Live Link

+You can access the live application at [https://e-shopit.vercel.app/](https://e-shopit.vercel.app/).

 # MERN-E-Commerce-Backend

 MERN-E-Commerce-Backend is the backend of an e-commerce web application built with MongoDB, NodeJS, and ExpressJS.

+The frontend of the application is built with ReactJS,React-router-dom,ContextAPI.
+The source code for the frontend can be found at [https://github.com/Saurabh-8585/MERN-E-Commerce-Frontend](https://github.com/Saurabh-8585/MERN-E-Commerce-Frontend).

 ## Features

 - User authentication and authorization(JWT)
-- Admin dashboard for managing products, orders, and users
+- Admin dashboard for managing products, orders, users and to show statistics
 - Payemnt Gateway
 - Mail Service
 - Forgot Password & Reset Password